guriandoro/postgresql-docs/docs/solutions/high-availability.md

 PostgreSQL has been widely adopted as a modern, high-performance transactional database.
 A highly available PostgreSQL cluster can withstand failures caused by network outages, resource saturation, hardware failures, operating system crashes or unexpected reboots.
 Such cluster is often a critical component of the enterprise application landscape, where [four nines of availability :octicons-link-external-16:](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) is a minimum requirement.

 There are several methods to achieve high availability in PostgreSQL.
-This solution document provides [Patroni](#patroni) - the open-source extension to facilitate and manage the deployment of high availability in PostgreSQL.
+In this solution document we recommend the architecture using [Patroni](#patroni) - an open-source tool that automates the deployment of high availability in PostgreSQL using a distributed configuration store like etcd, Consul, ZooKeeper and Kubernetes.

+We'll use [etcd :octicons-link-external-16:](https://etcd.io/docs/v3.3/learning/why/) as the most popular and preferred configuration store due to its simplicity, strong consistency, and reliability.
+We'll also add [`pgBackRest` :octicons-link-external-16:](https://pgbackrest.org/) - a reliable, easy-to-use backup and restore solution that can seamlessly scale up to the largest databases and workloads by utilizing algorithms that are optimized for database-specific requirements.

 ??? admonition "High availability methods"